 - Voice pronunciation of name – This is a popular feature and another dimension of authenticity (and effort, frankly) you can add to make your profile even more uniquely yours.

 - Adjust your settings – Be sure to double-check under the Visibility tab that your profile is as public and as visible as possible.

 - Complete your profile – This probably goes without saying, but follow LinkedIn’s path to complete your profile for best results.
 If you don’t use video, a professional profile pic is a must.
 Also, don’t neglect to fill out any job descriptions, skills, and endorsements that will help do the selling for you.

 Expand Your Network On LinkedIn

 First, no sales team who intends to use LinkedIn is complete without LinkedIn Sales Navigator.
 This invaluable tool is the foundation of prospecting on LinkedIn.
 We’ll get into specifics a bit later, but for now, understand that it is essential.

 With just over 300 million active users, it is where you go to find buyers.
 As an intuitive and constantly updated social media platform, it provides a live view of the buying landscape.

 LinkedIn has cracked down significantly on connection spamming.
 Simply sending hundreds of invites (with or without a note) to entire departments within a company won’t do the trick anymore.

 This shouldn’t change the overall strategy because to connect with key prospects you’ll still need to send the invite.
 Either way, following first creates visibility by sending a notification and acts as a softer approach to sending a connect and immediately sending a message.

 If you don’t immediately know who the buyer is within a company, don’t be afraid to seek a referral.
 Some great places to check for contacts are either 2nd or 3rd-degree connections or LinkedIn’s helpful “People Also Viewed” section on the righthand side of your screen.

-Expanding your network on LinkedIn isn’t as easy as it used to be, and for good reason.
+Expanding your network on LinkedIn isn’t as easy as it used to be.
 People are looking for more genuine connections.
 But there are still plenty of ways to find the right audience.